 Yes, bilingual educators will be available during peak hours to facilitate interactive animal artifact touch tables for your students to enjoy.
 These touch tables will be available weekdays from June 1-12 from 10 am to 11:30 am.

 A maximum of 400 students will be permitted to visit the Zoo per day.

 - One adult chaperone is admitted free for every 5 students.

-- For special needs students that require attendants/aides; the attendant/aide will receive complimentary admission.
+- For students with additional needs who require attendants/aides; the attendant/aide will receive complimentary admission.

 - Students under 12 years of age must be in supervised groups at all times.

 - All chaperones must be at least 18 years of age.

 - The role of the chaperones is to ensure the safety of all students and, in doing so, the chaperones are ensuring that all Zoo patrons enjoy their visit.

 - The chaperones must encourage appropriate behavior from each student and demonstrate respect for the plants and animals.
 Any display of inappropriate behavior will be grounds for removal from the Zoo site.

 - The admission fee for extra adults is $9 per person.